Skip to content

 1. Use The Correct Grip

-• Stay Relaxed - the looser you are, the faster you can generate racket head speed.
-If you tense up throughout the action, your muscle contraction will slow down the acceleration of the racket.
-Try wiggling your fingers on your grip while bouncing the ball in your setup before you serve.
-You will see most pro players do either this or spin their racket.
+• Stay Relaxed - The looser you are, the faster your racket-head speed.
+Tensing up means you slow down the acceleration of the racket.
+Wiggle your fingers on your grip while bouncing the ball before you serve.
+Most pro players do that or spin their racket.
 Andy Murray is known for his racket spinning.

-• Hold Grip At The Base - if you hold your grip at the base of the handle, you will get a maximum extension (a longer lever) and looseness.
-Both add significant power.
-Your little finger should be close to the bottom or butt of the handle, as low as you can hold it without your finger coming off the end.
+• Hold Grip At The Butt - Pardon?
+Yes, try holding the grip at the butt cap.
+You’ll get a longer lever, more looseness and more power.
+Your little finger should be close to the butt of the handle, as low as you can hold it without your finger coming off the end.
 Try this for an increase in power!

 2. Set A Routine